This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Offering Food to Baby Garter Snakes

-You can find a variety of baby garter snake food online.
+You can purchase baby garter snake food supplies.

-- Offer food near the snake’s hideout to reduce stress.
+- Place food near a hideout to reduce stress.

 Hand-Feeding Baby Garter Snakes